ewersonv/LA-Crime-Data-BD2/steps-pentaho/README.md

 # Step by step Pentaho

 In this tutorial you will be shown how we made our transformations on Pentaho to create our dimensional tables and our fact table.
-We'll approach only the dimensions *Date* and *Location* so that this tutorial doesn't get too long.
+We'll approach only the dimension *Date* so that this tutorial doesn't get too long.

-### Dimension Date
+## Dimension Date
 To create the dimension Date you'll need to use the following steps:
 - CSV file input
 - Split fields